For Transaction Capital, compensation is a critical determinant of organisational performance and sustainability.

 The board has ultimate responsibility for the appropriateness of remuneration policies and executive remuneration.
 The board delegates oversight of this responsibility to the group’s remuneration committee, which comprises the following non-executive directors, the majority of whom are independent:

 Chairperson of the committee; independent non-executive director.

 Independent non-executive director (appointed 1 November 2020).

 Non-executive director (appointed 12 March 2020).

 The remuneration committee was augmented by the appointment of Ian Kirk as a member in 2020.
 Ian brings a wealth of experience to this critical committee.

 The remuneration committee’s mandate is to ensure that the group’s remuneration policies:

 Within this mandate, the remuneration committee believes that a well-designed remuneration policy maintains appropriate alignment between the interests of shareholders and executives, and the principles of good governance.
-The remuneration committee assesses the mix of fixed remuneration, variable remuneration and long-term incentives (LTIs) to meet the group’s needs and strategic objectives, in addition to reviewing the robustness of long-term incentive schemes in ensuring continued contribution to shareholder value.
+The remuneration committee assesses the mix of fixed remuneration, variable remuneration and LTIs to meet the group’s needs and strategic objectives, in addition to reviewing the robustness of LTI schemes in ensuring continued contribution to shareholder value.